 Telacebec (Q203) is one of the first candidates getting close to forming new universal regimen.
 Telacebec (Q203) is an orally active small molecule drug candidate that blocks Mycobacterium tuberculosis growth by inhibiting cytochrome bc1 complex, leading to the depletion of adenosine triphosphate (ATP) synthesis of M. tuberculosis.
 Telacebec (Q203) shows good synergy with bedaquiline in murine chronic infection model, indicating promising potential for new drug regimen.

-Telacebec (Q203) was well tolerated in the phase 1 studies conducted under U.S. IND and currently under phase 2A, early bactericidal activity (EBA) study with drug susceptible TB patients.
+Telacebec (Q203) was found effective with good dose response in the phase 2A, early bactericidal activity (EBA) study with drug susceptible TB patients.

 Telacebec(Q203) has received Orphan Drug Designation and Fast Track Designation from the U.S. FDA.